 In the Animus family group, a holistic approach is taken and the curriculum is personalised for each individual student.
-It is important to engage with the individual in order to learn to help them move forward and we recognise that each student contains their own strengths, needs and interests that must be reflected in the curriculum; it is about recognising what they can achieve, not what they can’t.
+It is important to engage with the individual in order to learn how to help them move forward and we recognise that each student contains their own strengths, needs and interests that must be reflected in the curriculum; it is about recognising and celebrating their achievements and preparing them for life beyond Oak Grove College.

-Each student is assessed with their personalised needs by both classroom staff and other professionals who are involved in the care and development of the student.
-After this has been done each student has personalised targets written called ‘Key Progress Objectives’ which are done in partnership with home and other agencies.
+Each student is assessed with their personalised needs by both classroom staff and other professionals including OT’s, Physiotherapists and SaLT, who are all involved in the care and development of the student.
+After this has been done each student has personalised targets written called ‘Key Progress Objectives’ which are done in partnership with home and other professionals.
 The Key Progress Objectives focus on the four key areas of our curriculum:

 |Communication||Sensory Cognition||Independence||Physical Development|